 The Dementia database consists of individuals from the community without a diagnosis of dementia and clinically diagnosed individuals that visited the Memory Clinic at the Landspitali University Hospital in Reykjavik, Iceland over a 10-year period.
-The clinical diagnosis include individuals with mild cognitive impairment (MCI) Alzheimer’s disease (in the prodromal, mild, moderate, and severe stages), vascular dementia, dementia with Lewy bodies, Parkinson’s disease dementia, mixed cases of Alzheimer's disease and vascular dementia, frontotemporal dementia, depression, multiple sclerosis and other.
-The databases is dynamic in nature and is updated regularly with respect to changes in clinical diagnosis and addition of new cases.
+The clinical diagnosis include individuals with mild cognitive impairment (MCI) Alzheimer’s disease (in the prodromal, mild, moderate, and severe stages), vascular dementia, dementia with Lewy bodies, Parkinson’s disease dementia, mixed cases of Alzheimer's disease and vascular dementia, frontotemporal dementia, depression, multiple sclerosis and "other".
+The database is dynamic in nature and is updated regularly with respect to changes in clinical diagnosis and addition of new cases.
 To date, the database supporting differential dementia diagnosis consist of EEG recordings from individuals between 50-90 years of age.

 Mentis Cura relies on EEG data recorded with electrode placement according to the International 10-20 System.
-The recording is made while the patient is resting with eyes closed.
+The recording is made during a five minute recording session while the patient is resting with eyes closed.
 For each EEG measurement 19 electrodes are used individually for analysis, as well as 37 electrode pairs gauging coherence features.

 Fast Fourier Transformation is applied to the EEGs to assess the power spectrum for each channel of the EEG.
-Overlapping triangular windows are then applied to generate frequency bands from which power spectrum and coherence values were determined resulting in the 1,120 features extracted.
+Overlapping triangular windows are then applied to generate frequency bands from which power spectrum and coherence values were determined resulting in 1,120 features extracted.
 These features are then used for further analysis.

 A classifier is created for each possible pair of groups using statistical pattern recognition (SPR) in combination with genetic algorithms which search for optimal combinations of features to be used in the classifiers.
+The classifiers are constructed using a method called support vector machines with linear kernel function.
 A 10-fold cross-validation approach is then applied to obtain estimates for accuracy, sensitivity, and specificity for each classifier.